 When Google first announced it I downloaded the plans and cut up two pizza boxes to make my first headset.
 Since that point, I’ve had several cardboard Cardboard headsets but using Lily’s GearVR make me look for a more comfortable – and strapped to give my arms a break holding it to my head.

 Enter the UMi VR Glasses.
-They are a plastic shelled headset that conforms to Google’s Cardboard spec but that look much more like the GearVR.
+They are a plastic shelled headset that conforms to Google’s Cardboard spec but that looks much more like the GearVR.
 Tilt open the front and put your phone and place on your head.
-The lenses are individually distance adjustable and can be moved apart and together to get a decent eye distance.
+The lenses are individually distanced adjustable and can be moved apart and together to get a decent eye distance.
 The base of the goggles has a slideable magnet that depending on your phone could be picked up as a tap.
-Finally there are three velcro adjustable straps that can hold the headset to your head.
+Finally, there are three velcro adjustable straps that can hold the headset to your head.

 Included in the box: Headset, quick start guide, microfibre cleaning cloth.

 About UMi Digi